Mmaz1988/xle-glueworkbench-interface/README.md

 # XLE+Glue

-This code makes it possible to call the Glue semantics workbench (GSWB) from XLE.
+This code makes it possible to call the Glue Semantics Workbench (GSWB) from XLE.
-The project contains a sample xle grammar that encodes Glue premises in the f-structure.
+The folders `/grammars` and `grammars_concept/` contains sample XLE grammars (see the descriptions in "Relevant content").
-The folder `/src` contains Prolog procedures that translate the Glue premises in an f-structure to strings that are formatted such that they can be read by the Glue semantics workbench.
+The folder `/src` contains Prolog procedures that translate the glue premises in an f-structure to strings that are formatted such that they can be read by the GSWB.
-The file `glue.tcl` adds a command to the XLE GUI that allows you to run the Prolog procedures and the Glue semantics workbench and return the result.
+The file `glue.tcl` adds a command to the XLE GUI that allows you to run the Prolog procedures and the GSWB and return the result.

 Confirmed functional* for: